 The body and mind are one.
-Throughout history human beings have discovered one of the most basic and straight forward ways to become calm and keep calm is using the breath!
+Throughout history, human beings have discovered one of the most basic and straightforward ways to become calm and keep calm is using the breath!
 Indeed, the act of breathing has become the foundation of much of the meditation practices around the world.
-This simple act is something that you mostly take for granted and never think about (unless you have to).
-However, by choosing to focus on your breath you quickly discover the power of doing this to establish a calmness.
-It’s not rocket science and thank heaven it isn’t.
-The most universal way all human beings can become calm is free and available to everyone, no matter what age, or no matter how anxious they are.
+This simple act is something you mostly take for granted and never think about (unless you have to).
+However, by choosing to focus on your breath, you quickly discover the power of doing this to establish calmness.
+It’s not rocket science, and thank heaven it isn’t.
+A universal way all human beings can become calm is free and available to everyone, no matter what age or how anxious they are.
 Essentially, focusing on your breath in any way will help you.
-It doesn’t have to be done in any special way.
-However, it can be useful to focus in a way that aids concentration, takes your mind off your worries and also has the desired physiological effect of inducing relaxation.
-Human Givens therapists always recommend the most straightforward and yet highly effective method of so called 7/11 breathing.
-It doesn’t take long to get the hang of it and you can do it anywhere, any time and it is highly effective.
+It doesn’t have to be done in any particular way.
+However, it can be helpful to focus in a way that aids concentration, takes your mind off your worries, and has the desired physiological effect of inducing relaxation.
+Human Givens therapists always recommend the most straightforward and yet highly effective method of so-called 7/11 breathing.
+It doesn’t take long to get the hang of it, and you can do it anywhere, any time, and it is highly effective.

-Breathing regularly from the abdomen instead of the upper chest, and by making the out breath longer than the in breath, triggers a deeply relaxed state, usually after 10 minutes or so.
+Breathing regularly from the abdomen instead of the upper chest, making the out-breath longer than the in-breath, triggers a profoundly relaxed state, usually after 10 minutes or so.
 We call this “7/11 breathing”.
 Why?
 Because you breathe in whilst counting (in your head) to 7 and breathe the same amount of breath out more slowly whilst counting to 11.
-You do this in a gentle manner repeatedly for 10 to 15 minutes, and this will trigger deeply relaxed feelings within us.
+You repeatedly gently do this for 10 to 15 minutes, which will trigger deeply relaxed feelings within us.

 What is 7/11 Breathing Used For?

-It can be used to calm Panic/Anxiety attacks, Hyperventilation, to relax you at the end of a stressful day, to get you ready for a busy day, to manage anger outbursts and to aid concentration before an exam/interview.
-In fact, almost any state which leads to high emotional arousal.
+It can be used to calm Panic/Anxiety attacks, Hyperventilation, relax you at the end of a stressful day, get you ready for a busy day, manage anger outbursts, and aid concentration before an exam/interview.
+Almost any state leads to high emotional arousal.

 How Does It Work?

 It works on the body’s autonomic nervous system.
 When you breathe in, receptors are stimulated to quicken your heartbeat, increase breathing rate and increase adrenaline production.
-Similarly, when you breathe out receptors are stimulated to slow your heartbeat, reduce your breathing rate and decrease adrenaline production.
-In layman’s terms, when you breathe in you get excited and when you breathe out you relax.
+Similarly, receptors are stimulated to slow your heartbeat, reduce your breathing rate, and decrease adrenaline production when you breathe out.
+In layman’s terms, when you breathe in, you get excited, and when you breathe out, you relax.

 It needs a degree of concentration to work, so it helps you take your mind off what was worrying you in the first place.
 Because it relaxes you, it also gives access to the rational thinking part of the brain that gets shut down in stressful situations, allowing you to think your way around problems.